Skip to main content

 Julia, Attorney

 “I have a little thing I do, which I learned from a TED Talk I came across years ago.
 Pre-interview, I find a space where I can be alone—like an elevator or restroom stall—and do a power stance.
 To paint the full picture, I take deep breaths and put my arms up over my head in a victory pose, fists clenched, head up, and eyes closed.
 I imagine I’m an Olympic track runner crossing the finish line for the gold medal, and I feel the adrenaline spreading through me.
 It makes me smile and sometimes laugh, which may sound a bit silly but is an incredible feeling.
-The research shows that doing this visualization increases your confidence, physiologically making you feel like the champion you are.
+The research shows that doing this visualization will help you feel more confident, physiologically making you feel like the champion you are.
 At the heart of this advice is, ‘Fake it ‘til you make it,’ and I’ve found this mentality to be immensely helpful throughout my career.”

 job interview tips